arangodb/docs/3.6/programs-web-interface-cluster.md

 ### Overview

-The overview shows available and missing coordinators and DB-Servers.
+The overview shows available and missing Coordinators and DB-Servers.

 ![Nodes](images/nodesView.png)